Why Eating Disorders Can’t Afford to Wait

-June 2 marks World Eating Disorders Action Day, when members of the eating disorder community – affected individuals, families, friends, professionals, researchers & policy makers – unite virtually to increase access to accurate information, debunk myths and advocate for resources and policy change.
+June 2 marks World Eating Disorders Action Day when members of the eating disorder community – affected individuals, families, friends, professionals, researchers, and policymakers – unite virtually to increase access to accurate information, debunk myths and advocate for resources and policy change.
 This year, the focus is “Eating Disorders Can’t Afford to Wait” and we are joining in on the conversation.

 Twenty-five years ago, eating disorders were not considered a true illness.
 People didn’t talk about them, insurance policies didn’t cover them, and little research was available to appropriately treat them.
 Those who suffered from eating disorders fought an invisible enemy in an uphill battle – and recovery was rare.
-Today, thanks to increased awareness, science-based research, and the brave souls who fought for proper treatment, we understand more about the mental illness, the affects it has on the human body, and how to treat the disease effectively – making recovery a realistic and attainable outcome.
+Today, thanks to increased awareness, science-based research, and the brave souls who fought for proper treatment, we understand more about these illnesses, the effects it has on the human body, and how to treat the disease effectively – making recovery a realistic and attainable outcome.

 As scary as those stats may seem, let them serve as motivation.
 Motivation to eliminate negative stigmas.
 Motivation to fund more research.
 Motivation to enhance access to care.
 Motivation to think about eating disorders differently.

 “Eating disorders are a serious mental illness, which requires us to think about them as we do other serious illnesses, like cancer or heart disease,” says Alyssa Kalata, PhD, center trainer for Veritas Collaborative.
 “When we treat an eating disorder aggressively and close to its point of onset – just as we do with other diseases – we’re able to experience positive outcomes more frequently.
 By adopting this mindset throughout communities of care, we could greatly impact mortality rates.”